 EasyJet Turns Down a $2.0 Billion Takeover Offer.

-EasyJet, a British airline, announced on Thursday that it had rejected a buyout offer from rival Wizz Air and unveiled a $2.0-billion lifeline as the aviation sector recovers.
+EasyJet, a British airline, stated on Thursday that it had rejected a buyout offer from rival Wizz Air and unveiled a $2.0-billion lifeline as the aviation sector recovers.

 EasyJet said in a statement that the bidder had undervalued the company and that the suitor was no longer considering an offer.
 The airline will now sell fresh shares to raise around?1.2 billion ($1.6 billion, 1.4 billion euros), according to the statement.